hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

   and verification logic because part of it is done outside the Test Method.
   Read [this post](https://thoughtbot.com/blog/mystery-guest).
   - Don't overuse hooks to avoid repetition.
 It might become a mess.

+- Use clear custom failure messages when the default failure message is not enough.
+They should be enough to understand what went wrong so that you can start fixing it right away instead of adding `puts` all over the place.
+  - If the custom message is used repeatedly, you can create a custom matcher.

 ### Acceptance/Integration/Unit specs